johannschopplich/nuxt-i18n/README.md

 </details>

+> [!NOTE]
-> ℹ️ Note: Routes for the English version don't have a prefix because it is the default language.
+> Routes for the English version don't have a prefix because it is the default language.

 #### Available Strategies